raphael-proust/raphael-proust.github.io/cv.md

 - **Student evaluation system**

 	I participated in the creation, maintenance and improvement of a system to automatically evaluate students.
-I also handled part of the system administration for the machines that run the system.
+I also participated in the system-administration for the machines that hosted the system.

 	The system analysed submitted code, recorded complete results for later review by the teachers and gave immediate summarised feedback to the students.

-	The system involved Gitlab, Python, continuous integration, linting libraries, unit testing, Docker images (both building and running), and Amazon Web Services.
+	The system involved a self-hosted Gitlab instance, the Gitlab API, Python, continuous integration, linting libraries, unit testing, Docker images (both building and running), and Amazon Web Services.

 - **Course writing**